ktrue/weewx-saratoga/readme.md

 The *WeeWX-Saratoga extension* requires:

-- *WeeWX* v4.5.0 or later (both Python 2 and Python 3 are supported), and
+- *WeeWX* v4.5.0 or later, and

 - the *Pyephem* Python library for extended almanac information.

-Refer to [WeeWX: Installation using setup.py](http://weewx.com/docs/setup.htm) for the commands to install *python3-ephem* (Python 3) or *pyephem* (Python 2) for your system.
+**Note**: Both Python 2 and Python 3 are supported when the *WeeWX-Saratoga extension* is run under *WeeWX* v4.
+When run under *WeeWX* v5 only Python 3 is supported.

+**Note**: The *Pyephem* Python library is automatically installed under *WeeWX* v5, but may or may not be installed under *WeeWX* v4. *WeeWX* v4.6.0 and later log the availability of the *Pyephem* Python library during *WeeWX* startup.
+Refer to [WeeWX: Installation using setup.py](https://weewx.com/docs/4.10/setup.htm) for the commands to install the *Pyephem* Python library under *WeeWX* v4.

 ## Installation and Upgrade Instructions ##

-The preferred method of installing or upgrading the *WeeWX-Saratoga extension* is using the *WeeWX* [*wee_extension* utility](http://weewx.com/docs/utilities.htm#wee_extension_utility).
+The preferred method of installing or upgrading the *WeeWX-Saratoga extension* is through use of the applicable *WeeWX* extension utility.
 The *WeeWX-Saratoga extension* can also be installed manually.

 **Note**: If installing the *WeeWX-Saratoga extension* in place of *WeeWX-WD* please refer to the [Migrating from *WeeWX-WD*](https://github.com/gjr80/weewx-saratoga/wiki/Migrating-from-WeeWX‐WD) wiki page.

-**Note**: Symbolic names are used below to refer to file locations on the *WeeWX* system.
-Symbolic names allow a common name to be used to refer to a directory that may be different from system to system.
-The following symbolic names are used below:

-- *BIN_ROOT*.
-The path to the directory where WeeWX executables are located.
-This directory varies depending on *WeeWX* installation method.

-- *SKIN_ROOT*.
-The path to the directory where WeeWX skin directories are located.
-This directory varies depending on *WeeWX* installation method.

-- *HTML_ROOT*.
-The path to the directory where WeeWX generated reports and images are located.
-This directory varies depending on *WeeWX* installation method and system or web server configuration.

-Refer to [where to find things](http://weewx.com/docs/usersguide.htm#Where_to_find_things) in the *WeeWX User's Guide* for further information.

-### Installing or Upgrading using the *wee_extension* utility ###
+### Installing or upgrading using the *WeeWX* extension utility ###

-1. Download the *WeeWX-Saratoga extension* from the *WeeWX-Saratoga extension* [releases page](https://github.com/gjr80/weewx-saratoga/releases) into a directory accessible from the *WeeWX* machine:
+1. Download the *WeeWX-Saratoga extension* from the *WeeWX-Saratoga extension* [releases page](https://github.com/ktrue/weewx-saratoga/releases) into a directory accessible from the *WeeWX* machine:

-        $ wget -P /var/tmp https://github.com/gjr80/weewx-saratoga/releases/download/v0.1.7/ws-0.1.7.tar.gz
+        wget -P /var/tmp https://github.com/ktrue/weewx-saratoga/releases/download/v0.1.10/ws-0.1.10.tar.gz

-	in this case the extension will be downloaded to directory */var/tmp*.
+	in this case the extension will be downloaded to the directory */var/tmp*.

-1. Stop *WeeWX*:

-        $ sudo /etc/init.d/weewx stop

-	or

-        $ sudo service weewx stop

-    or

-        $ sudo systemctl stop weewx

-1. Install the *WeeWX-Saratoga extension* downloaded at step 1 using the *WeeWX* *wee_extension* utility:
+1. Install the *WeeWX-Saratoga extension* downloaded at step 1 using the applicable *WeeWX* extension utility:

+- for *WeeWX* v5:

+      weectl extension install /var/tmp/ws-0.1.10.tar.gz

+    **Note:** Depending on your *WeeWX* installation the path to *weectl* may need to be provided.

+- for *WeeWX* v4:

-        $ wee_extension --install=/var/tmp/ws-0.1.7.tar.gz
+      wee_extension --install /var/tmp/ws-0.1.10.tar.gz

     **Note:** Depending on your system/installation the above command may need to be prefixed with *sudo*.

-    **Note:** Depending on your *WeeWX* installation the path to *wee_extension* may need to be provided, eg:
+    **Note:** Depending on your *WeeWX* installation the path to *wee_extension* may need to be provided.

-        $ /home/weewx/bin/wee_extension --install....

     This will result in output similar to the following:

-		Request to install '/var/tmp/ws-0.1.7.tar.gz'
+      Using configuration file /home/username/weewx-data/weewx.conf
+      Install extension '/var/tmp/ws-0.1.10b1.tar.gz' (y/n)? y
-		Extracting from tar archive /var/tmp/ws-0.1.7.tar.gz
+      Extracting from tar archive /var/tmp/ws-0.1.10b1.tar.gz
-		Saving installer file to /home/weewx/bin/user/installer/WeeWX-Saratoga
+      Saving installer file to /home/username/weewx-data/bin/user/installer/WeeWX-Saratoga.
       Saved configuration dictionary.
-Backup copy at /home/weewx/weewx.conf.20210403130000 Finished installing extension '/var/tmp/ws-0.1.7.tar.gz'
+Backup copy at /home/username/weewx-data/weewx.conf.20240116142114.
+      Finished installing extension WeeWX-Saratoga from /var/tmp/ws-0.1.10b1.tar.gz.

-    **Note:** If upgrading an existing *WeeWX-Saratoga extension* installation any previous *WeeWX-Saratoga extension* configuration information in *weewx.conf* will have been retained and upgraded as required. *wee_extension* will save a timestamped backup copy of the pre-upgrade *weewx.conf* as detailed in the *wee_extension* output, eg:
+    **Note:** If upgrading an existing *WeeWX-Saratoga extension* installation any previous *WeeWX-Saratoga extension* configuration information in *weewx.conf* will have been retained and upgraded as required.
+The *WeeWX* extension utility will save a timestamped backup copy of the pre-upgrade *weewx.conf* as detailed in the extension utility output, eg:

       Saved configuration dictionary.
-Backup copy at /home/weewx/weewx.conf.20210403130000
+Backup copy at /home/username/weewx-data/weewx.conf.20240116142114.

-1. Start *WeeWX*:
+1. Restart *WeeWX*:

-        $ sudo /etc/init.d/weewx start
+        sudo /etc/init.d/weewx restart

 	or

-        $ sudo service weewx start
+        sudo service weewx restart

     or

-        $ sudo systemctl start weewx
+        sudo systemctl restart weewx

 1. This will result in the WeeWX-Saratoga data files being generated as outlined above.
-The generated files should be located in the *HTML_ROOT* directory.
+The generated files should be located in the *public_html/saratoga* directory.

 1. The *WeeWX-Saratoga extension* installation can be further customized (eg remote file transfer, units of measure etc) by referring to the [WeeWX-Saratoga wiki](https://github.com/gjr80/weewx-saratoga/wiki).

 ### Installing or upgrading manually ###

-1. Download the *WeeWX-Saratoga extension* from the *WeeWX-Saratoga extension* [releases page](https://github.com/gjr80/weewx-saratoga/releases) into a directory accessible from the *WeeWX* machine.
+1. Download the *WeeWX-Saratoga extension* from the *WeeWX-Saratoga extension* [releases page](https://github.com/ktrue/weewx-saratoga/releases) into a directory accessible from the *WeeWX* machine.

-        $ wget -P /var/tmp https://github.com/gjr80/weewx-saratoga/releases/download/v0.1.7/ws-0.1.7.tar.gz
+        wget -P /var/tmp https://github.com/ktrue/weewx-saratoga/releases/download/v0.1.10/ws-0.1.10.tar.gz

-	in this case the extension will be downloaded to directory */var/tmp*.
+	in this case the extension will be downloaded to the directory */var/tmp*.

 1. Unpack the extension as follows:

-        $ tar xvfz /var/tmp/ws-0.1.7.tar.gz
+        tar xvfz /var/tmp/ws-0.1.10.tar.gz

 1. Copy files from within the resulting *ws* directory as follows:

+-   *WeeWX* v5:

+        cp ws/bin/user/*.py USER_ROOT/user
+        cp -R ws/skins/* SKIN_ROOT

+    Where *USER_ROOT* is the *User directory* and *SKIN_ROOT* is the *Skins and templates* directory as detailed in the [*WeeWX* v5 *where to find things*](https://weewx.com/docs/5.0/usersguide/where/) section of the [WeeWX User's Guide](https://weewx.com/docs/5.0/usersguide/introduction/).

+-   *WeeWX* v4:

-        $ cp ws/bin/user/*.py BIN_ROOT/user
+        cp ws/bin/user/*.py BIN_ROOT/user
-        $ cp -R ws/skins/* SKIN_ROOT
+        cp -R ws/skins/* SKIN_ROOT

-	replacing the symbolic names *BIN_ROOT* and *SKIN_ROOT* with the nominal locations for your installation.
+       Where *BIN_ROOT* is the *Executables* directory and *SKIN_ROOT* is the *Skins and templates* directory as detailed in the [*WeeWX* v4 *where to find things*](https://weewx.com/docs/4.10/usersguide.htm#Where_to_find_things) section of the [WeeWX User's Guide](http://weewx.com/docs/4.10/usersguide.htm).

 1. Edit *weewx.conf*:

-        $ vi weewx.conf
+        vi weewx.conf

     **Note:** If manually upgrading an existing *WeeWX-Saratoga extension* installation it is the user's responsibility to retain any previous *WeeWX-Saratoga extension* configuration information in *weewx.conf*.
 It is strongly recommended that a backup copy of *weewx.conf* be made before any upgrade changes are made to *weewx.conf*.

 1. In *weewx.conf*, modify the *[StdReport]* section by adding the following sub-sections:

         [[WEEWXtagsReport]]
+            HTML_ROOT = public_html/saratoga
             skin = WEEWXtags
             enable = True
             [[[Units]]]